judithbeadle/reactnd-project-myreads-starter/README.md

 Then follow the steps below:

-1. download or clone it to a folder on your computer [https://github.com/judithbeadle/reactnd-project-myreads-starter.git](https://github.com/judithbeadle/reactnd-project-myreads-starter.git)
+1. download or clone the project to a folder on your computer [https://github.com/judithbeadle/reactnd-project-myreads-starter.git](https://github.com/judithbeadle/reactnd-project-myreads-starter.git)

-2. cd into reactnd-project-myreads-starter and
+2. `cd` into reactnd-project-myreads-starter

 ### if you use npm:

-3. install dependencies with: npm install
+3. install dependencies with: `npm install`

-4. start the project with: npm start
+4. start the project with: `npm start`

 ### if you use yarn:

-3. install dependencies with: yarn install
+3. install dependencies with: `yarn install`

-4. start the project with: yarn start
+4. start the project with: `yarn start`

 This starts the app locally on: `http://localhost:3000`